alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 Definition: *"The endurance of pain or hardship without a display of feelings and without complaint"*

-Stoicism Purpose = *practical application* (built for action)...meditative technique that transforms negative emotions into a sense of calm and perspective.....tool that we can use to become better entrepreneurs, better friends, and better people...
+Stoicism is a a philosophy built for action; **a meditative technique that transforms negative emotions into a sense of calm and perspective**; a tool that we can use to become better entrepreneurs, better friends, and better people

 The Stoics were writing honestly, often self-critically, about how they could become better people, be happier, and deal with the problems they faced.

-Three principle leaders: *Marcus Aurelius* (emperor of the Roman Empire, the most powerful man on earth, sat down each day to write himself notes about restraint, compassion and humility), *Epictetus* (endured the horrors of slavery to found his own School where he taught many of Rome’s greatest minds), *Seneca* (when Nero turned on him and demanded his suicide, could think only of comforting his wife and friends).
+Three principle leaders: *Marcus Aurelius* (emperor of the Roman Empire, the most powerful man on earth, sat down each day to write himself notes about restraint, compassion and humility), *Epictetus* (endured the horrors of slavery to found his own School where he taught many of Rome’s greatest minds), and *Seneca* (when Nero turned on him and demanded his suicide, could think only of comforting his wife and friends).

+---

+/**

 > So other people hurt me?
 That’s their problem.
 Their character and actions are not mine.
 What is done to me is ordained by nature and what I do by my own. <cite> Marcus Aurelius </cite>

+**\

 ---